 I am currently the Director of Investments and Chief Technology Officer at Clean Energy Trust in Chicago.
 CET fuels innovation and commercialization of sustainability technologies.
 I am passionate about working with small, early-stage companies to help bring their technology to market.
-I write about innovation, clean energy, competitiveness, and manufacturing on my blog.
-I am also currently pursuing an MBA at the University of Chicago Booth School of Business.
+I write about innovation, climate tech, startups, competitiveness, and manufacturing.

 Before joining CET, I was a AAAS Science and Technology Policy Fellow in the Clean Energy Manufacturing Initiative, the Department of Energy’s manufacturing think tank.
 I researched the challenges faced by cleantech startups in scaling new innovations to manufacturing.